 You will next bind the pillow in the same way that you would bind a quilt.
-Place the raw edge of the binding flush with the raw edge of the back side of pillow.
+Place the raw edge of the binding flush with the raw edge of the back side of the pillow.
 Stitch in place using a 1/4″ seam allowance.
 Pivot at corners.

 Fold the binding over to the front of the pillow and press.
 Secure in place using binding clips.
-I find it also helpful to use a bit of glue or seam tape to hold the binding in place.
+I find it also helps to use a bit of glue or seam tape to hold the binding in place.

 Stitch binding down by stitching close to the folded edge of the binding on the front of the pillow.